Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/linux-zip-files.md

 - `zip_name`: The output name, without the `.zip` part
 - `files`: One or more files comma separated

-To show you the most simple zip command for one file, we could do this.
+We could do this to show you the most simple zip command for one file.

 ```bash
 zip archive test.txt